 After graduating from the University of Georgia with a bachelor’s degree in Anthropology in 2007, Heather worked in various corporate settings for several years before realizing that a better professional fit for her would be one that would allow her to combine her love of fitness, health, nutrition, and a desire to help people.
 It was not long before Heather found a passion for physical therapy.

-Heather went back to school and attended the University of North Georgia where she earned her Doctorate in Physical Therapy.
+Heather went back to school and attended the University of North Georgia where she earned her doctorate in Physical Therapy.
 During her time at the university, she participated in a research project regarding the effects of Diastasis Recti on daily functional activities in postpartum women.
 While working on this project, Heather developed a deep interest in women’s health and pelvic PT.
-She began taking advanced courses in pelvic floor physical therapy and postpartum care while still in attendance at her university.
+She began taking advanced courses in pelvic floor physical therapy and postpartum care while still attending her doctoral PT program.
 Heather enjoys working with a variety of pelvic health conditions affecting both women and men.
 She empowers her patients by sharing her knowledge and providing compassionate care.

 Heather is a Georgia native.
 Her mother, also a doctor, fostered a passion for life-long learning in Heather.
 Heather is continually seeking to expand her knowledge in all aspects of pelvic health.
-When her nose is not in a book, Heather and her husband are often found at the movie theater or at a local park.
-Heather also enjoys yoga, painting and experimenting in the kitchen.
+Outside of work, Heather’s pastimes include yoga, running, and cooking, but her favorite way to spend her days is with her husband, newborn daughter, and Golden Retriever.